 A 2017 New York Times opinion piece said conservative websites like the "The Daily Wire aren’t alone in pandering to their readers", saying that [The Federalist published] an article titled “Why ‘Indigenous Peoples’ Day’ Is Far Worse Than Columbus Day,” which makes the case that the historical violence of some Native American peoples wash Columbus clean of his genocidal sins...
 That same publication had a 'black crime' tag on its website until two weeks ago, which included an article titled 'If You Don’t Want Police to Shoot You, Don’t Resist Arrest.'
 The subheading: 'Every time I hear of a black man getting killed by the cops, he’s almost always a criminal thug I have no desire to defend.'"

 The Federalist is a project of FDRLST Media, a 501(c)(3) which is not required to disclose its donors.
 Some of its foundation supporters, however, can be found through their IRS filings.
 George E. Coleman Jr. Foundation, which has funded Council for National Policy and Pacific Research Institute, invested $148,022 in FDRLST Media in 2017.
-In 2020, Center for Media and Democracy exposed DonorsTrust and the Ed Uihlein Family Foundation as two funders of the publication.
+In 2020, Center for Media and Democracy exposed DonorsTrust and the Ed Uihlein Family Foundation as the first two funders of the publication.

 Core Financials (FDRLST Media Foundation)